 4 Special Considerations

 Addiction knows no boundaries.
 It doesn’t care about your gender, race, ethnicity, age, socioeconomic status, religion, or occupation.
 It can affect anyone at any point along the lifespan.
-However, a few populations have a special connection to or relationship with addiction.
+However, a few populations have a special connection to or relationship with addiction and should be understood in a unique context in terms of how addiction develops and what might be beneficial for recovery.

 This chapter examines drug use among older adults and issues unique to this population.
 It also explores gender differences in treatment services, highlighting factors to consider with female clients.
 The chapter then dives into information on conditions that impact the development of addiction, such as co-occurring disorders, trauma, and chronic pain.
 The chapter concludes by discussing how behavioral addictions like compulsive gambling, shopping, or internet use fit into our definition.